ralphcristofer/WizStack/README.md

   <img src="https://contrib.rocks/image?repo=Hi-kue/COMP229_Milestone" />
 </a>

-Once you become a contributor, this should be able to automatically update with your Github Icon but feel free to add whatever else you want 😄.
+To become a contributor, please edit and submit a pull request.
+This will be reviewed and approved by the project maintainers, and automatically add you to the list of contributors.